ScotyLucas/movie-search/README.md

 Then you need to run in terminal: npm i

-Hope you have fun with it and make it greater the i could.
+Hope you have fun with it and make it greater then i could.

+## Dev 2
+I added streaming platform where can you watch it